Let’s get you startedSign in or create an account to view your personalized quotes.

 • Insurance in Florida and Fort Lauderdale is expensive in part because several insurers have pulled out of the state, resulting in fewer options.
 The state also faces considerable severe weather risks.

-• Florida homeowners can buy flood insurance through private companies or through the National Flood Insurance Program (NFIP).
+• Florida homeowners can buy flood insurance through private companies or the National Flood Insurance Program (NFIP).

 Best home insurance companies in Fort Lauderdale